 The Omicron SARS-CoV-2 variant that emerged in late 2021 has multiple spike protein mutations, which have led to its rapid expansion in immune populations.
-These also appear to cause near complete loss of neutralising activity by the monoclonal antibodies in casirivimab+imdevimab,42 and reduce the neutralising activity of Sotrovimab about 10-fold.43,44 Data comparing the peak and day 29 concentrations following 2.4 g casirivimab+imdevimab and 500 mg Sotrovimab demonstrate much lower concentrations of Sotrovimab.45 These pharmacodynamics and pharmacokinetic considerations underly the selection of a 1000 mg dose in this trial.
+These also appear to cause near complete loss of neutralising activity by the monoclonal antibodies in casirivimab+imdevimab,42 and reduce the neutralising activity of Sotrovimab about 10-fold.43,44 Data comparing the peak and day 29 concentrations following 2.4 g casirivimab+imdevimab and 500 mg Sotrovimab demonstrate much lower concentrations of Sotrovimab.45 These pharmacodynamics and pharmacokinetic considerations underlie the selection of a 1000 mg dose in this trial.
 The published safety of Sotrovimab and higher doses of other anti-spike human monoclonal antibodies (including the 8g dose of casirivimab+imdevimab used in RECOVERY) do not suggest a safety concern with this increased dose.